gvaldez/cryptora/README.md

 ### **Generation of recommendations**

-By visiting ```http://localhost:8088/api/ai/recommendation/TON```, we can view an analysis of the current price of the TON cryptocurrency, along with recommendations based on market stability and volatility.
+By visiting ```http://localhost:8088/api/v1/report/BTC```, We can view a report of the current price of BTC cryptocurrency, along with recommendations.

 <img src="./assets/Ollama-example.png" alt="">